 Revisions to policy information are incorporated immediately after policy changes have been issued in Updates.
-The Online Handbook also includes an archive section so providers can research past changes.
+The Online Handbook also includes a link to the ForwardHealth Publications page, an archive section where providers can research past changes.

 Providers may obtain copies of Updates listed in the Update Summary from the ForwardHealth Portal.
 A Web address that directly links providers to a list of each month's Updates is listed in the Update Summary.
 Providers may then print specific articles to keep on paper as well as navigate to other Medicaid information available on the Portal.